Generic name: amlodipine and olmesartan (am LOE de peen ol me SAR tan)

 Get emergency medical help if you have signs of an allergic reaction to Azor: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-In rare cases, when you first start taking this medicine, you may have new or worsening chest pain (angina), or you could have a heart attack.
+When you first start taking this medicine, you may have new or worsening chest pain (angina), or you could have a heart attack.
 Seek emergency medical attention or call your doctor right away if you have symptoms such as: chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating.

 Call your doctor at once if you have: